cotes2020/jekyll-theme-chirpy/_posts/00Basic/AppEng/Designing-Data-Intensive-Applications.md

 1. The request to transfer money from account A to account B is given a unique request ID by the client, and appended to a log partition based on the request ID.
 2. A stream processor reads the log of requests.
 For each request message it emits two messages to output streams: a debit instruction to the payer account A (partitioned by A), and a credit instruction to the payee account B (partitioned by B).
 The original request ID is included in those emitted messages.
-3. Further processors consume the streams of credit and debit instructions, deduplicate by request ID, and apply the chagnes to the account balances.
+3. Further processors consume the streams of credit and debit instructions, deduplicate by request ID, and apply the changes to the account balances.

 #### Timeliness and integrity

-Consumers of a log are asynchronous by design, so a sender does not wait until its message has been proccessed by consumers.
+Consumers of a log are asynchronous by design, so a sender does not wait until its message has been processed by consumers.
 However, it is possible for a client to wait for a message to appear on an output stream.

 _Consistency_ conflates two different requirements:
 * Timeliness: users observe the system in an up-to-date state.